-Warren Buffett made an appearance on Adam Smith’s Money World in 1985 (the video has been making the rounds).
+Warren Buffett made an appearance on Adam Smith’s Money World in 1985.
 Adam Smith is the author of The Money Game and Supermoney.
-It’s also George Goodman’s pen name.
+He’s also George Goodman’s pen name.

 I don’t think Warren has ever been on television until this interview, and he is certainly never courted publicity, but recently he got a lot of it when he emerged as the key figure in the takeover of ABC by Capital Cities.
 Warren will be the largest shareholder of the new company and his own net worth is now far in excess of $500 million.